lifewonderer/postgraduate-coursework/README.md

-# Postgraduate Projects
+# Postgraduate Courseworks
-The courseworks of modules in MISCADA.
+The courseworks and projects of modules in MISCADA.

 ## Module List